< Back

 The picture, which seems likely to have hung originally over the high altar, is first recorded only in 1900 in the Chapel of the Sacrament in the right transept.
 It was attributed to Segna di Bonaventura after its discovery, and was briefly considered an early work of Simone Martini after its cleaning in 1947 (when the original face of the Virgin was revealed beneath repaint).
 The attribution to Duccio was published by Francesco Arcangeli in the November 1970 issue of the Italian journal Paragone.
 Stubblebine (1979) thought the panel was painted by the young Ambrogio Lorenzetti in Duccio’s workshop; other critics have ascribed the panel to 'Duccio and workshop' or to an unspecified follower of Duccio.

 New York.
-Metropolitan Museum
+Metropolitan Museum.

-Madonna and Child.
+Madonna and Child ('Stroganoff Madonna' or 'Stoclet Madonna').
 Wood, 27 x 21.

 The Virgin and Child is similar to that in the centre panel of the small triptych in the National Gallery, London.
-The illusionistic parapet is said to be the earliest such in European painting.
+The illusionistic corbelled ledge running across the bottom of the panel is said to be the earliest appearance of a 'parapet' in a painting of the Madonna and Child.
+(Such parapets are common in fifteenth-century Venetian devotional paintings, where they are conventionally interpreted as representing either the threshold between the human and divine realms or the altar and Christ's tomb.
+The significance of the ledge in this much earlier Sienese work is uncertain: it could simply denote an architectural setting or be merely decorative.)
 Almost nothing is known of the history of the panel before 1904, when it was loaned, as a work of Duccio, by Count Gregorii Stroganoff to the celebrated exhibition Arte Antica Senese.
 The Russian aristocrat is said to have acquired the picture for his collection in Rome around 1901 from an ‘antique shop in Tuscany’.
 It was bought from his heirs in 1923 by Adolphe Stoclet of Brussels, and it is often called the ‘Stoclet Madonna’.
 For many years, it was inaccessible and known only from old black-and-white photographs.
 It was bought by the Metropolitan Museum in 2004 for a reputed $45 million (the most expensive purchase in the Met’s history), as the last picture by Duccio still in private hands.
-Nearly all writers over the past century have accepted the attribution.
-(Exceptions include: the Swiss historian Florens Deuchler, who ascribed it to the ‘orbit of Duccio’ in a 1984 monograph on the artist; Andrea Weber, who omitted it from his 1997 monograph; and James Beck, who, in his controversial 2006 book From Duccio to Raphael: Connoisseurship in Crisis, argued that it is a late nineteenth-century fake.)
-It was apparently conceived as an independent work and never formed part of a diptych or triptych.
-It has been dated about 1300.
-The engaged frame is original; the bottom edge has been damaged by candle burns.

 New York.
 Frick Collection.